freeCodeCamp/freeCodeCamp/guide/english/html/attributes/a-href-attribute/index.md

 #### More attributes:
  `hreflang` : Specifies the language of the linked resource.
  `target`   : Specifies the context in which the linked resource will open.
+Two of the most common are `_blank` which will open a new tab or window and `_self` wich will open the link in the current frame.
  `title`    : Defines the title of a link, which appears to the user as a tooltip.

 ### Examples